-- "I have, captain," said he. - "Have you powder and shot?" said I. - "No powder," said Hughy.
-I fired all I had left of it last night at a man whom I saw skulking about the road after nightfall." - "Did you hit him?" asked I, rather alarmed. - "I can't say," replied Hughy: "there was only one bullet in it, and it's not so easy to shoot a man with a single bullet when the night is very dark-and I'm hard set to aim with one arm, though I dare say I all as one as scratcht him, for he cried out, 'Oh! bad luck to you, Hughy!' and ran down the cross lane before I could get the other double to slap after him."
+"I can't say," replied Hughy: "there was only one bullet in it, and its not so easy to shoot a man with a single bullet when the night is very dark-and I'm hard set to aim with one arm, though I dare say I all as one as scratcht him, for he cried out, 'Oh! bad luck to you, Hughy!' and ran down the cross lane before I could get the other double to slap after him."

 I immediately set about recruiting the outlaws with the utmost activity and success.
 I appointed Hughy Hearn, who had but one arm, my drill-serjeant, and a monstrous athletic ruffian of the name of O'Mealy, my corporal, major, and inspector of recruits.
-I found no difficulty whatsoever in prevailing on them to take my money, clap up my cockade, get drunk, beat the town's people, and swear "true allegiance to King George, Sir Eyre Coote, and myself."
+I found no difficulty whatsoever in prevailing on them to take my money, clap up my cockade, get drunk, beat the towns-people, and swear " true allegiance to King George, Sir Eyre Coote, and myself."
 This was the oath I administered to them, as they all seemed zealous to come with me; but I took care not to tell them where.

-The kindness and hospitality I meanwhile received at Turlow, from Mr. and Mrs. Fitzgerald, were extremely gratifying; nobody could be more interesting than the latter.
-There I met two remarkable persons of that country-George Lyster, whose finger was broken by George Robert Fitzgerald, as previously mentioned, and a little, decrepid, sharp-witted dog, called George Elliston, who afterward challenged me, and threatened Councellor Saurin, because we did not succeed in a bad cause of his in the King's Bench, wherein we had taken his briefs without fees, as a matter of kindness to a pretended sufferer.
+The kindness and hospitality I meanwhile received at Turlow, from Mr. and Mrs. Fitzgerald, was extremely gratifying : nobody could be more interesting than the latter.
+There I met two remarkable persons of that country-George Lyster, whose finger was broken by George Robert Fitzgerald, as previously mentioned, and a little, decrepid sharp-witted dog, called George Elliston, who afterward challenged me, and threatened Counsellor Saurin, because we did not succeed in a bad cause of his in the King's Bench, wherein we had taken his briefs without fees, as a matter of kindness to a pretended sufferer.